 4

-by inhibiting molecular penetration and in turn decreasing tumor apoptosis has been studied as well in ovarian neoplasms and hypothesized with gene expression of COL5A3 (Januchowski et al., 2016).
+by inhibiting molecular penetration and in turn decreasing tumor apoptosis has been studied as well in ovarian neoplasms and was suggested to involve gene expression of COL5A3 (Januchowski et al., 2016).
 Another study found decreased gene expression levels of XI alpha 1 collagen gene COL11A1 with decreased ovarian tumor invasiveness and oncogenic potential (Wu et al., 2013).

-However, some investigation has been done regarding CNV and TCGA.
+Some investigation has been done regarding CNV and TCGA.
 One study investigated gene-drug interactions with regards to CNV in glioblastoma multiforme and lower grade brain glioma (Spainhour & Qiu, 2016).
-Another study by the same author investigated CNV with drug exposure and survival data which allowed inference to drug-gene interactions which effect patient survival which was then put into a portal called the gene-drug interaction for survival in cancer (GDISC) (Spainhour et al., 2017).
+Another study by the same author investigated CNV with drug exposure and survival data which allowed inference to drug-gene interactions, which effect patient survival which was then put into a portal called the gene-drug interaction for survival in cancer (GDISC) (Spainhour et al., 2017).

 As an important bias to mention from TCGA literature, sequence homology can create technical artifacts, which in turn affects downstream analysis and mapping which potentially also cause concerns (Webster et al., 2019).
 These sequence homologies are created from shared evolutionary roots where DNA regions share high similarity or can even be pseudogenes.
 This phenomenon has also been found in TCGA data (Buckley et al., 2017).
 This can possibly create bias in the genetic database where an estimated 5-10% of cancer patients may be more predisposed to certain cancer types (Garber & Offit, 2005).
 This is important as cancer is caused by inherited genetics and genetic changes which can be passed to offspring in which these progenitors may work synergistically (Buckley et al., 2017).